Read the Spanish version of this article here.

 Yeah.
 When I was in detention, some guys had been there for four years, waiting for what?
 One guy was there for almost five years.
 He was 16 years old when he was arrested in Virginia.
-Now he’s in Batavia [New Jersey].
+Now he’s in Batavia [New York].
 He had his 18th birthday in jail.

 The regular inmates in jail are allowed to go outside and hang out in the yard but the detainees aren’t.
 I used to go to medical and watch the inmates playing soccer knowing I wasn’t allowed outside.

 And we’re not allowed to work.
 We cannot interact with the inmates because they are “prisoners” and we are “civil detainees.”